International Campaign to Save the Monuments of Nubia: Desroches-Noblecourt begins lobbying to save the monuments

-Aware that planning was underway for the Aswan high dam and the potential threat that it posed to Nubian monuments CEDAE, with the permission of UNESCO decided to concentrate its efforts on Nubia.
-Desroches-Noblecourt became determined to do her best to save the monuments and in particular Abu Simbel that were threatened by any lake created by the new dam.
+Aware that planning was underway for the Aswan high dam and of the potential threat that it posed to Nubian monuments, CEDAE, with the permission of UNESCO decided to concentrate its efforts on Nubia.
+Christiane Desroches Noblecourt became determined to do her best to save the monuments and in particular Abu Simbel that were threatened by any lake created by the new dam.

 To enlist support she arranged for Luther Evans, the director general of UNESCO, while on a visit to Egypt to visit Abu Simbel.
 "Despite at the end of his visit proclaiming "These works are imperishable and must be protected.
 We must take action to do so", UNESCO took no action.

 At an international conference of museum directors and antiquities experts in Paris in May 1955 organised by the International Council of Museums Desroches-Noblecourt argued that every effort needed to be made to save the monuments of Nubia.
 Though sympathetic to her appeal, attendees had doubts that it was even technologically possible to do anything with some of the view that there were higher priorities.
 A short time later UNESCO's chief lawyer, the Egyptian Hanna Sabba suggested she try and enlist the support of René Maheu who was currently the undersecretary of UNESCO.
 Maheu promised his support.
 By September 1955, field expeditions under Dr. Ahmed Badawi were being undertaken in Nubia with UNESCO permission.

 In the aftermath of the Suez Crisis Desroches-Noblecourt along with all other British and French citizens were confined to their homes or hotels before being expelled from the country in early November 1956.
-Then at the end of December in that year UNESCO was informed by the Egyptian government that while whey would no longer welcome British and French experts they would make an exception for her.
+Then at the end of December in that year UNESCO was informed by the Egyptian government that while they would no longer welcome British and French experts, they would make an exception for her.
 With the approval of the French government she returned to her position at CEDAE.
-To make up for the restriction on hiring British and French experts she used her international contacts to recruit specialists from other countries as CEDAE raced to document the monuments of Nuba.
-When she became aware of the Egyptian governments plan to close the French Institute of Oriental Archaeology (IFAO) she was able with the support of the Canadian ambassador and a lawyer hired by the French government to broker an arrangement that allowed the IFAO to continue.
+To make up for the restriction on hiring British and French experts, she used her international contacts to recruit specialists from other countries as CEDAE raced to document the monuments of Nubia.
+When she became aware of the Egyptian governments plan to close the French Institute of Oriental Archaeology (IFAO) she was able to, with the support of the Canadian ambassador and a lawyer hired by the French government, broker an arrangement that allowed the IFAO to continue.
 Despite numerous appeals to Egyptian and UNESCO to save the Nubian monuments she was making no progress.